If you purchase something by clicking a link in this article, we may earn a small commission (at no additional cost to you).

 While it doesn’t come naturally, there are simple approaches that can bring more gratitude into your life.
-Adding a simple gratitude practice to your daily routine can banish these automatic-negative-thoughts, leading to a happier and healthier you.
-In fact, practicing gratitude will actually rewire your brain.
+Adding simple gratitude practices to your routine can banish these automatic-negative-thoughts, leading to a happier and healthier you.

 Learning how to practice gratitude is easier than you think, we’ll show you how.

 What is Gratitude?